Naming convention (programming): Python and Ruby

 Python and Ruby both recommend UpperCamelCase for class names, CAPITALIZED_WITH_UNDERSCORES for constants, and snake_case for other names.

-In Python, if a name is intended to be "private", it is prefixed by one or two underscores (in Python it's more or less a hack).
+In Python, if a name is intended to be "private", it is prefixed by one or two underscores.
 Private variables are enforced in Python only by convention.
 Names can also be suffixed with an underscore to prevent conflict with Python keywords.
 Prefixing with double underscores changes behaviour in classes with regard to name mangling.
 Prefixing and suffixing with double underscores - the so-called "dunder" ("double under") methods in Python - are reserved for "magic names" which fulfill special behaviour in Python objects.

 R

 While there is no official style guide for R, the tidyverse style guide from R-guru Hadley Wickham sets the standard for most users.
-This guide recommends avoiding special characters in file names and using only numbers, letters and underscores for variable and function names e.g. fit_models.R.
+This guide recommends using only numbers, lowercase letters and underscores for file, variable and function names e.g. fit_models.R.
+The Bioconductor style guide recommends UpperCamelCase for class names and lowerCamelCase for variable and function names.